US Ends .com

 Bourey, Apr.
 2018

 The customs house is visible in the distance; to get there, one must enter I-87 (ahead to the left).
 I-87 bisects the original alignment of US 9, and that "End" sign happens to be right about where the original highway went slightly to the left, rather than along this newer frontage road, which dead-ends before reaching the border.
-In fact, as of 2006, there was still a US 9 sign posted even farther to the north, but facing south on the west-side frontage road.
-Presumably that was a remnant from the pre-interstate era.
 This next shot was taken heading the same direction (northbound), but on I-87:

 Picture